Last modified: July 12, 2023

-The Edit a Team User interface lets you edit an existing team user.
+The Create a Team User interface lets you create a new team user.
 It is part of the cPanel Manage Team interface (cPanel » Home » Preferences » Manage Team).

-To edit a team user, click Edit User in the List Team table (cPanel » Home » Preferences » Manage Team).
+To create a team user, click Create Team User in the List Team table (cPanel » Home » Preferences » Manage Team).
 A new interface will appear.
 It displays the various settings for a team user, such as their username, password, role, and other settings.

-To edit a team user, change the desired settings:
+To create a new team user, perform the following steps:

-Enter a new username for the existing team user in the Username text box.
+Enter the username for the new team user in the Username text box.
 The username will always precede the cPanel account’s primary domain (for example,

-In the Security Information section, enter a secure password in the Password text box to reset the team user’s password.
-Or, click Send a Password Reset Email to send the team user an email to allow them to reset their password.
+In the Password section, select The user will set the account password to send the team user an email to allow them to set their password.
+Or, select Set the user’s password to set the team user’s password.
 For information on requirements for secure passwords, read our Password & Security documentation.

 - If desired, click Generate to let the system create a secure password for you.
 The system will reveal this password.
 You can also click the more icon () to select password complexity settings.
 The system will use these settings when it generates a new password.

-Enter the team user’s new email address in the Contact Email text box.
+Enter the team user’s email address in the Contact Email text box.

 Select the desired options from the Roles menu to assign roles to a team user.
 If you do not assign roles to a team user, that team user will only be able to edit their personal account preferences.
 Roles are a set of privileges, features, files, or tasks that a team user can use.Note: